Job Opportunities

 Salary: €29,000

 The Irish Peatland Conservation Council are now accepting applications for a two year contract position of Conservation and Education Officer with the Council.
-The Conservation and Education Officer role will involve managing IPCC’s national network of peatland nature reserves and raising the profile of peatlands through IPCC’s education programmes.
+The Conservation and Education Officer will work with IPCC second Conservation and Education Officer.
+Together the Conservation and Education Officers will manage IPCC’s national network of peatland nature reserves including habitat management and species monitoring and raise the profile of peatlands through IPCC’s education programmes.
 The first year will consist principally of training in the skilled areas of IPCC’s work of conserving and managing peatlands, species monitoring, educating school groups and working with visitors to our nature centre.

-For full job specifications please view Conservation and Education Officer Job Description 2025 To apply for the position of Conservation and Education Officer with the Irish Peatland Conservation Council please download and complete the Conservation and Education Officer Application Form 2025 (note: please check your downloads to edit the application form).
-Post your completed application form together with a covering letter to Nuala Madigan, Chief Executive Officer, Irish Peatland Conservation Council, Bog of Allen Nature Centre, Lullymore, Rathangan, Co.
-Kildare, R51V293 or e-mail to bogs@ipcc.ie no later than 5pm 7th March 2025.
+For full job specifications please view Conservation and Education Officer Job Description 2025 To apply for the position of Conservation and Education Officer with the Irish Peatland Conservation Council please download and complete the Conservation and Education Officer Application Form 2025 (note: the application form will automatically download to your computer to edit the application form please check your download folder).
+E-mail your completed application form together with a covering letter to Nuala Madigan, Chief Executive Officer, Irish Peatland Conservation Council to bogs@ipcc.ie no later than 5pm 4th July 2025.

 About The Irish Peatland Conservation Council